Grace-254/library-management-api/README.md

 ## Overview

-This project is my capstone project for [INSTITUTION / PROGRAM NAME].
+This project is my capstone project for ALX Backend program.
 It solves the problem of manually tracking library records by providing a centralized, API‑driven system.

 The API is designed for:
 - Librarians who manage books and members.